andrewmackrodt/advent-of-code/src/2021/24/README.md

 To enable as many submarine features as possible, find the largest valid fourteen-digit model number that contains no <code>0</code> digits. <b>What is the largest model number accepted by MONAD?</b>

+### --- Part Two ---

+As the submarine starts booting up things like the [Retro Encabulator](https://www.youtube.com/watch?v=RXJKdh1KZ0w), you realize that maybe you don't need all these submarine features after all.

+<b>What is the smallest model number accepted by MONAD?</b>